QuentinRa/blog.quentinra.dev/info/web/security/apache.md

 </IfModule>

 # deny access to every file (be it direct or not)
-# you may allows localhost
+# you may allow localhost
 order deny,allow
 deny from all
 # allow localhost